dadavidson/ctf-readinesscheck/README.md

 # CTF Readiness Check Script

+*At this moment exclusively designed for TryHackMe.
+Additive design is in progress for Hack The Box.*

 #### Script to troubleshoot connectivity to the TryHackMe network using OpenVPN as well as install a few extra tools on Linux.
 Usage:
 * Download the `ctf-readinesscheck` script.
 Saving it to the same place as your OpenVPN configuration pack (`~/Downloads` by default) is advisable, but not essential.